leeang/Embedded-System-Design/notes.md

 + Program counter points to program address with `ldi r1, 0x19`
 + On rising edge of clock1, the instruction is latched into the **instruction register** and the **program counter** is incremented
 + The instruction is decoded and the control signals are activated to do the following
- - Output the value 0x19 onto the direct addressing line
+ - Output the value 0x19 onto the **direct addressing line**
- - Input enable register 1
+ - The input of register 1 is enabled
 + On clock2 rising edge 0x19 is latched into register 1

 **Execution of the program line 2**